Introduction To Fly Fishing For Smallmouth Bass

 The Northern Rocky Mountains and Central Rocky Mountains states are warm and low enough to catch smallmouth.

-The Pacific Northwestern state of Oregon is providing some opportunity.
+The Pacific Northwestern state of Oregon is providing some very good opportunity.
+Smallmouth bass fishing is red hot.

 All the streams in the state of California are currently providing some good opportunities for smallmouth.